How to make your website GDPR compliant

 Everything we do on the World Wide Web leaves a digital mark.
 Companies use this digital trace to help improve their services and to provide a better customer experience.
 But data breaches do happen.
 Information is lost, stolen or released for profit and used with malicious intent.
 And this includes addresses, banking info, ID numbers, your IP and other data stored online.

-Here is where the issue of privacy comes about.
-This has been taken into account and regulated by the EU, and in May 2018, the way organizations collect, store and use online data will permanently change.
+Here is where the issue of privacy becomes essential.
+The way organizations collect, store and use online data will permanently change by the EU starting May 2018.

 The GDPR was designed to protect all EU citizens data privacy and to coordinate data privacy laws across Europe.
 GDPR ensures EU citizens they have the power over their data, who can use it and for what purpose.